essandess/adblock2privoxy/adblock2privoxy/INSTALL.rst

 1. Ensure you have Haskell compiler and Cabal

 	* For Windows: you can download `MinGHC installer <https://s3.amazonaws.com/download.fpcomplete.com/minghc/minghc-7.8.3.exe>`_ (It includes GHC 7.8.3 compiler and Cabal)
-	* From Linux: Install Haskell platform from your distributive repository or follow the guide from http://fpcomplete.com
+	* From Linux: Install Haskell platform from your distributive repository or follow `the guide <http://www.stackage.org/install>`_
 2. Obtain sources.
 You can

 	* Either download and extract sources from `Hackage <http://hackage.haskell.org/package/adblock2privoxy>`_